-CTLawHelp.org was created by several nonprofit legal services organizations.
-Our shared mission is to improve the lives of Connecticut’s poorest citizens by providing free legal help to people with low income.
-This web site, funded by the Connecticut Bar Foundation and the Legal Services Corporation, seeks to further our goal of equal access to justice by providing self-help information about legal issues affecting people with very low income.
+CTLawHelp.org was created by several nonprofit legal services organizations whose shared mission is to improve the lives of Connecticut’s poorest citizens by providing free legal services to people with low income.
+This website, funded by the Connecticut Bar Foundation and the Legal Services Corporation, seeks to further the goal of equal access to justice by providing information and self-help materials on legal issues affecting people with low income.

-How to Get Assistance: Generally, applicants should call Statewide Legal Services first to find out if they qualify for services.
-Call 800-453-3320 or 860-344-0380 between 9:00 a.m. - 12 noon and from 1 - 2 p.m. weekdays.
+How to Get Assistance: Generally, you should contact Statewide Legal Services first to find out if they qualify for services.
 The following people should call the legal services office closest to them:

 The legal services system includes the following five programs: